Prasadayus/gu/README.md

-# Signature Verification Project Documentation
+# Real vs Fake Signature Detection & Classification

 This document outlines the process of creating a signature verification system.
 It covers dataset creation, model selection, the training process, and a comprehensive evaluation of a real vs. fake signature classification pipeline.
 The system can detect and classify signatures from unseen documents provided via a URL.